icerahi/spirostudy_taskapi/readme.md

 ## all endpoints Guide

+Note : We have only two user role (instructor and student).Instructor and Student both can register,view own profile,visit other's courses,But Instructor can only create courses,update,delete and keep hide from others.
+Student can enroll those open courses.
-Note : To access all endpoints you must have to send with Basic Authentication Creadentials (username,password).
+After register,To access all endpoints you must have to send Basic Authentication Creadentials (username,password) with requests.

 ### Instructor Perform